Winter Hill Gang: Leadership change

-In 1975, the Winter Hill Gang was allegedly on the verge of a mob war with the Patriarca family in a dispute over the placement of vending machines around the Greater Boston area.
-The Organized Crime Program of the Boston division of the Federal Bureau of Investigation (FBI) focused on the Patriarca family as their main priority, considering the Winter Hill Gang a lesser threat, and recruited Bulger and Flemmi into the FBI's Top Echelon Informant program.
+During the mid-1970s, the Winter Hill Gang became involved in a dispute with the Patriarca family over the placement of vending machines around the Greater Boston area after a vending machine company which paid the Mafia $50,000 per month to house its machines in bars around Boston began putting its machines in Winter Hill Gang-controlled bars in Somerville, Charlestown, South Boston, Roxbury, and Dorchester.
+By 1975, the Winter Hill Gang was allegedly on the verge of a mob war with the Patriarca family.
+The Organized Crime Program of the Boston division of the Federal Bureau of Investigation (FBI), which focused on the Patriarca family as its main priority and considered the Winter Hill Gang a lesser threat, exploited the underworld tensions by recruiting Bulger and Flemmi into the FBI's Top Echelon Informant program.
 Bulger and Flemmi began providing information on the Mafia in exchange for protection by the FBI.

 The Winter Hill Gang became involved in a horse race-fixing scheme when Winter and Martorano partnered with Anthony "Fat Tony" Ciulla, a hustler from the North End of Boston, and his associate, Billy Barnoski, beginning in 1974.
 The gangsters would successfully place large wagers with bookmakers throughout the country on unfancied race horses after swaying betting odds in their favor by bribing and threatening jockeys and doping horses.
 The Winter Hill Gang made millions of dollars by fixing races along the East Coast, and became the second most influential crime group in New England, behind only the Patriarca family.
 The gang partnered with mobsters from the Genovese, Bruno and Zerilli crime families in infiltrating race courses in Massachusetts, New York, Pennsylvania, Maryland, and Michigan.

 It was the Winter Hill Gang's decision to involve outsiders with their business that led to their downfall.
 After being arrested, Ciulla began cooperating with federal authorities and informing on the gang.
 In February 1979, 21 members and associates, including Winter, were indicted by federal prosecutors after being implicated by former business partners in connection with a million-dollar horse race-fixing scheme.
 Bulger's and Flemmi's status as confidential FBI informants kept them from being indicted.
 When Winter and the rest of the Somerville crew were all sent to prison, Bulger and Flemmi were able to assume control as the new leaders of the Winter Hill Gang.